fenago/python-networking-sysadmins/development/lab_guides/Lab_11.md

 ![](./images/C13963_11_23.jpg)

-Figure 11.23: Output showing the percentage of pulsars
+Caption: Output showing the percentage of pulsars

 The results show that 0.09158 or 9% of the data are pulsars.
 The other 91% are not pulsars.
 This means that it\'s very easy to make a machine